 First Grade Lesson, (Persian Alphabet)

-(dami baghali) are made by bringing lots of water to a boil, adding rice, draining the water and steaming the parboiled rice with or without other ingredients.
-In making kateh we use the absorption method where the water is not thrown out and the rice cooks until the water is fully absorbed.
-The rice in kateh may not be as fluffy as the rice in polow but it's definitely tastier.
-Also, kateh does not have a crispy and crunchy tah-dig.
+dami baghali, they all follow the traditional method: bringing a large pot of water to a boil, adding the rice, draining it, and then steaming the parboiled rice with or without other ingredients.
+Kateh, however, uses the absorption method; nothing is drained, and the rice cooks until the water is fully absorbed.
+The grains may not turn out as fluffy as a classic polow, but they are more flavorful.

 Kateh - Persian Style Plain and Simple Rice